For a little background on how I came to write my latest novel, here are some frequently asked questions.

 What are the fantasy elements for this realistic setting?

 Psi-powers are a relatively new phenomenon, but came into the world as a result of the society-wide psychological suffering of World War I. Called Talents, these powers affect perhaps one in a thousand individuals.
 Because psi-powers are not widespread, they engender suspicion and fear among many.
 My premise is that the Germans have been weaponizing Talents and are years ahead of England and the US.
 I wanted to explore how occult powers would change society and also open doors for women who had Talents.
-Some of the powers revealed in Wolves (more to come in the sequel) are: the spill, trauma view, conceptor, mesmerizing, disguise, attraction, hypercognition, precognition, darkening and hyperempathy.
+More powers are revealed in each book, but some are: the spill, trauma view, mesmerizing, disguise, attraction, hypercognition, darkening and hyperempathy.

 To see an annotated list of the Talents, click here.